Design and Manufacture of SpecialtyTraps For Gophers and Moles

-Over 17 years of mole and gopher trapping experience has gone into the design of our traps.
+Over 25 years of mole and gopher trapping experience has gone into the design of our traps.
 We continue to operate a mole and gopher control service business in the San Francisco Bay Area making extensive use of our own gopher and mole traps.
-In fact we initially went into mole and gopher trap design and production because we found that the existing traps available on the market gave inconsistent results, and thus did not meet the needs of our service business.
+In fact we initially went into mole and gopher trap design and production because we found that the existing traps available on the market gave inconsistent results, and thus did not meet the needs of our growing service business.

 Our traps are designed with sufficient spring strength, getting rid of moles and gophers by killing them consistently and humanely.
 Their stainless steel construction means that unlike most competing products, our traps will not lose power or trigger sensitivity due to rust.

-Please read more below about the development of our mole and gopher traps, or follow the links at left to find extensive information on proper identification of moles, gophers, and voles, trapping techniques including video instruction, and our online store where our traps are available for purchase
+Please read more below about the development of our mole and gopher traps, or follow the links at left to find extensive information on proper identification of moles, gophers, and voles, trapping techniques including video instruction, and our online store where our traps are available for purchase.

-Broad Footed Moles (Scapanus latimanus)in the Trapline Mole Trap
+Broad Footed Moles (Scapanus latimanus) in the Trapline Mole Trap

-The Gophinator--Building a Better Gopher Trap
+The Gophinator - Building A Better Gopher Trap

 The Gophinator gopher trap was designed and tested between 2005 and 2007, and was awarded US patent No. 7,380,368 in June 2008.
 The design of the trap eliminates several critically important limitations that reduce the effectiveness of other gopher traps.